kierxin/Wonday/README.md

 - Using state in conjunction with conditionally rendered components, such as modals or filtered tasks
 - Working off of multiple Git branches
 - Deploying to Heroku

+## Future of the Project

+The next features I'd like to work on:

+- Users can be invited from the app via email
+- Groups of tasks can be re-ordered via drag-and-drop